 Where is the Attraction?

-Stargazer – An Immersive Universe takes place at the Sensea Immersive venue at Tsawwassen Mills Mall in South Delta.
+Stargazer – An Immersive Universe took place at the Sensea Immersive venue at Tsawwassen Mills Mall in South Delta.
 The mall’s address is 5000 Canoe Pass Way.
 It’s about a 5-minute drive from the Tsawwassen Ferry Terminal.

 Inside the mall, the Sensea Immersive attraction is located between the Marshalls and Winners stores around the southwest side of the mall (which is the end closest to the ferries).
 The nearest mall entrances to the attraction are #3 and #4.